 Cooking a pot roast in a slow cooker is a great meal to make ahead of time and store in the fridge or freezer for later.
 Just follow the tips below to keep your leftovers fresh!

-• Store: Transfer your leftovers to a shallow airtight container to prevent moisture.
-It will keep in the fridge for up to four days
+• Store leftovers in a shallow airtight container in the fridge for up to four days.

 Common Questions About This Slow Cooker Pot Roast Recipe